 - FAFSA - Priority Deadline: February 1, 2019

-- OSU Application for Special Scholarships – Due February 15, 2014
+- Special Scholarships Application - Deadline: February 1, 2019

 Please read before completing your scholarship application.

 Prepare a Personal Statement before starting the application.
-You will have the opportunity to cut and paste the information into the application (Word is preferred).
-Please note that the Personal Statement is expected to be 1 to 1.5 pages in length.
-The quality of the essay is a significant factor in determining scholarship recipients.
+You will have the opportunity to cut and paste the information into the application (MS Word is preferred).
+Please note that the Personal Statement is expected to be no longer than 300 words.
 The essays should be well organized, concise, and provide the scholarship committee with relevant information about the student that is not already included on the application form or that might need further explanation.

 Please make sure that you certify the application at the end of the process.
 It is critical that you complete this section.
 IF IT IS NOT COMPLETED, YOUR APPLICATION WILL NOT BE EVALUATED.
 Upon successful certification and submission of the application, you will receive an email confirmation.

 All College of Engineering and departmental scholarships can be applied for by filing the Ohio State Special Scholarships Application.
 To maximize your potential results from this application simply enter the required information and required Personal Statement by the February 1, 2019 deadline.
 You will receive confirmation once your application is submitted.
 Your information will be matched to eligibility criteria for all scholarship accounts.
 The Engineering Scholarship Committee will make selections and notify recipients.